rust-lang/book/src/ch13-01-closures.md

    such as calling a closure multiple times concurrently.
 Closures that don't capture anything from their environment implement `Fn`.

-> Note: Functions can implement all three of the `Fn` traits too.
-If what we
-> want to do doesn’t require capturing a value from the environment, we can use
-> the name of a function rather than a closure where we need something that
-> implements one of the `Fn` traits.
-For example, on an `Option<Vec<T>>` value,
-> we could call `unwrap_or_else(Vec::new)` to get a new, empty vector if the
-> value is `None`.

 Let's look at the definition of the `unwrap_or_else` method on `Option<T>` that we used in Listing 13-x: